A white background with a few lines on it

 When you migrate to the cloud, you need first to establish how it's going to meet your business goals.
 The same is true of cloud backup and recovery.

 You need to find the solution that best serves your business size, requirements, procedures and goals.
-Otherwise, you're forking out for a thousand spoons when all you need is a knife.
+Otherwise, you're forking out

-Picture of many spoons
+Picture of Spoons.

 Relatedly, you should shop around for the right cloud provider.
 The major public cloud providers all offer good services but one may meet your requirements more precisely than another.